 Historical pedigree tables tell the story.
 Other monarchs or members of the royal families of Europe who descend from Queen Victoria can also find their place in the following tables.
-Don’t miss these tables!
+Don’t miss them!

 The links are set out in four stages: